thirdfi/bundler/README.md

 ### RPC

-Bundler receive methods from endpoint and return any result.
+Bundler receive RPC methods from endpoint and return any result.
+The methods including:

   - `eth_sendUserOperation`